reg-repo/LATO/examples_in_prompt.md

 ```
 ```
 Input:
-On device startup, the device should first perform SIM card authentication to verify the SIM card’s validity and legitimacy.
-If the SIM card is invalid or unrecognized, prompt the user and block further operations.
+On device startup, the device should first perform user account authentication to verify the user account’s validity and legitimacy.
+If the user account is invalid or unrecognized, prompt the user and block further operations.
 After successful authentication, the device should initiate a multi-factor authentication flow (e.g., password, fingerprint, facial recognition), requiring at least two authentication methods to pass based on the user’s configured security level.
 Each authentication step should include timeout and error-handling mechanisms.
 If multiple authentication failures occur (e.g., more than 3 times), the device should lock the user’s account and issue a warning notification.
 Upon successful authentication, the device should log detailed information about the authentication event, including timestamp, authentication methods, and results for subsequent security review and log analysis.
 The device should periodically re-verify the user’s identity, especially when detecting anomalous behavior or prolonged inactivity, to ensure continuous security.

 #Information Integration
-SIM card authentication
+user account authentication
-if SIM card invalid/unrecognized
+if user account invalid/unrecognized
     prompt user
     abort operation
 else